Valer100/winaccent/docs/getting-started/try-the-demo.md

 # Try the demo

 Before using winaccent, you can try the demo program to see how it works and what features are implemented.
-The demo program can be launched in 3 different ways: console mode, GUI mode and auto mode.
+The demo program can be launched in 3 different modes: console mode, GUI mode and auto mode.

 !!! warning
     You must have winaccent installed to be able to run the demo program.
 See [Installation](installation.md) for more information about installing winaccent.